 A more peaceful, just and sustainable world: Wednesday February 1, 2017, 12pm EST-1.00pm EST (Recorded)

 The Next Act: Interfaith Commitments to Climate Justice: Thursday February 2, 2017, 3.00pm EST – 4.00pm EST – An interactive forum will also be held for participants to exchange thoughts and questions with the panel on ways to put concern for sustainability into action.
-Help empower the global interfaith community to protect our neighbors and engage guiding institutions for climate justice!
+Help empower the global interfaith community to protect our neighbours and engage guiding institutions for climate justice!

 The Dignity of Women Across the World’s Religions: Monday February 6, 2017 12.pm EST-1.00pm EST – The dignity and the human rights of women is the civil rights issue of our time.
 The Women’s Task Force of the Parliament of the World’s Religions wishes to celebrate women’s leadership across the world’s religions, as well as explore new ways of fostering interfaith harmony and religious literacy that champions the contributions of women in their religious traditions and in improving our world.